bitbi-core/bitbi.org.website/content/software/exchanges.md

 bg-color = "red"
 +++

-A number of exchanges have announced their plans to support RGB.
-These include large players as: Bitfinex, HodlHodl, as well as new startups, created around RGB, like ColorShift.
-We will update this section once the first exchanges start trading RGB assets.
+A number of exchanges have announced their plans to support BTB.
+These include large players as: Bitfinex, HodlHodl, as well as new startups, created around BTB, like ColorShift.
+We will update this section once the first exchanges start trading BTB assets.

-Server teams are also working on providing DEX facilities for trading RGB assets on lightning.
+Server teams are also working on providing DEX facilities for trading BTB assets on lightning.
 Most of these teams are working in private.